twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt08-11-unwise-attention-and-prayers%zh.rst

 [This was a heart touching talk by Sayadaw because he knew himself would pass away very soon.
 Within three months most of his talks during these periods was at Mogok and also his last visit.
 He urged and encouraged his disciples with great compassion and concern for their practices.
 Gave a lot of saṁvega talks here.
 In this talk one’s really feel his compassion and metta even it makes the listeners become sad.

-He said, we were born and had the chances to free ourselves from dukkha because of the dhamma.
+He said, we were born and had the chances to free ourselves from dukkha because of the Dhamma.
 But what were we doing?
-Mostly for worldly concerns and it was adhamma (not dhamma).
+Mostly for worldly concerns and it was adhamma (not Buddha Dhamma).
 He warned them the Buddha’s words.
 Once the Buddha took a few pieces of earth placed on his finger nail and said to the monks.
 If these pieces of earth fell to the ground and it would never get back on the nail.

 In the same way, if a human being fell into dugati (painful birth) would difficult to get back sugati (blissful birth).
 He mentioned another simile of a blind turtle living under a deep ocean and a yoke with a hole floating in the ocean.
 This blind turtle every hundred years emerged once on to the surface.